A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Results

 \subsection{Polarized intensity maps}

-The PI maps shown in Figures~\ref{fig:fullmap1}-\ref{fig:fullmap7} are calculated as $PI = \sqrt{\langle Q \rangle^2+\langle U \rangle^2}$ where the averages $\langle Q \rangle$ and $\langle U \rangle$ are taken over the four ST frequency channels.
+The PI maps shown in Figures~\ref{fig:fullmap1}-\ref{fig:fullmap7} are calculated as $\text{PI} = \sqrt{\langle Q \rangle^2+\langle U \rangle^2}$ where the averages $\langle Q \rangle$ and $\langle U \rangle$ are taken over the four ST frequency channels.
 As in L10, there is no polarization bias correction applied.
 The full-scale, combined PI maps reveal structures across a wide range of spatial scales, as shown also in L10.
 Over much of the longitude coverage, the small-scale structure in the polarized intensity is clearest where the surface brightness is lowest (PI$<0.3$~K), as seen, for example, near the midplane below the `Fan region' in Figures~\ref{fig:fullmap4}-\ref{fig:fullmap6} ($120\arcdeg$ to $160\arcdeg$).
-The differences between the PI maps shown here and those in L10 are primarily due to slight differences in the 26-m single-antenna maps produced for GMIMS-HBN compared to the W06 1.4 GHz map that was used as the zero-spacings in L10, and the lack of inclusion of the Effelsberg 100-m data in the present analysis.
+The differences between the PI maps shown here and those in L10 are primarily due to slight differences in the 26 m single-antenna maps produced for GMIMS-HBN compared to the W06 1.4 GHz map that was used as the zero-spacings in L10, and the lack of inclusion of the Effelsberg 100 m data in the present analysis.
 As discussed in Section~\ref{sec:discussion_gap}, the effect of the latter likely only leads to a few percent difference.
 A thorough comparison between the W06 1.4 GHz map and GMIMS-HBN is beyond the scope of this study, but we highlight some of the key differences here.

-The W06 1.4 GHz survey was produced from drift scans with the telescope stationary on the meridian at fixed declinations in the range $-29\arcdeg$ to $90\arcdeg$.
+The W06 1.4 GHz survey was produced from drift scans with the telescope stationary on the meridian at fixed declinations in the range from $-29\arcdeg$ to $90\arcdeg$.
 In the time allocated for the survey, only 41.7\% of full Nyquist sampling was achieved in terms of spatial coverage.
 The \cite{Wolleben_2021} GMIMS-HBN survey was observed using declination scans up and down the meridian, covering declinations $-30\arcdeg$ to $87\arcdeg$, achieving 95\% of full Nyquist spatial sampling.
 The GMIMS-HBN polarization maps have fewer remaining scanning artifacts than the W06 1.4~GHz map.
-As an independent check, we compared both data sets with the 1411 MHz Dwingeloo polarization maps from \cite{Spoelstra_1976}, finding a slightly stronger correlation between GMIMS-HBN and Dwingeloo than between W06 and Dwingeloo.
+As an independent check, we compared both datasets with the 1411~MHz Dwingeloo polarization maps from \cite{Spoelstra_1976}, finding a stronger correlation between GMIMS-HBN and Dwingeloo than between W06 and Dwingeloo.
+Comparisons of GMIMS-HBN and W06 to Dwingeloo are presented in \cite{Wolleben_2021} and \cite{Wolleben_2006} respectively.